ymlai87416/CarND-Semantic-Segmentation/README.md

 ### Dataset
 Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
 Extract the dataset in the `data` folder.
 This will create the folder `data_road` with all the training a test images.

-## Implement
+## Implementation

 ### VGG architecture

-VGG-16[1] is proposed to classify an image to a particular category.
+VGG-16[1] is proposed to classify an image to a category.
 The following table show VGG-16 internal layers.

 * Input: 224 x 224 x 3 (RGB)